jdoleary/Spellmasons/docs/CriticalPath.md

 - [SFX](https://www.asoundeffect.com/sound-library/metamorphosis/)
     - Adobe? https://www.adobe.com/products/audition/offers/AdobeAuditionDLCSFX.html
 - [Tutorial](https://www.youtube.com/watch?v=-GV814cWiAw)
+- Optimize
+    - Optimize runPredictions
+    - Optimize pathing
+    - Look for `TODO optimize:`
 - More content
     - Engage community in making new spells
+    - Specific barriers or walls that can't be cast threw
+    - Summonable barriers (with health) to protect you from arrows or mobs' pathing

 ## Deadlines
 - ~~My part (gameplay) should be finished end of Feb 2022~~